 Steaming and braising are two moist cooking methods that preserve the taste and nutrients of food in the best possible way.

-Moist cooking methods, including boiling, simmering, poaching, braising (stewing) and steaming, are simply different ways to cook with water.
-When we cook our food, it can start to lose some heat-sensitive nutrients, such as vitamins.
+Moist cooking methods, including boiling, simmering, poaching, braising (stewing), and steaming, are simply different ways to cook with water.
+When we cook our food, it can start to lose some heat-sensitive nutrients and vitamins.
 Since many of these nutrients are water-soluble, they run into the cooking liquid, so you can preserve them after you’ve cooked the food.

-Preparing food water or a broth therefore serves to transfer important minerals and vitamins into the cooking liquid.
-The longer you expose food to heat and water, the more the valuable substances are lost.
-That’s why poaching, steaming and braising food are gentler than other ways of moist cooking.
+Preparing food water or a broth, therefore, serves to transfer important minerals and vitamins into the cooking liquid.
+The longer you expose food to heat and water, the more you could lose valuable substances.
+That’s why poaching, steaming, and braising food are gentler than other ways of moist cooking.

 Since boiling and simmering usually cook food at higher temperatures and for longer periods of time, they’re not quite as gentle or appropriate for more delicate foods like fish or eggs.
 These more aggressive methods, they don’t preserve nutrients in the same way as steaming and braising.

 So where do we start with braising and steaming?
 First, we’ll give you a basic overview.
 Then, we’ll give you some tricks of the trade.
 By using these steaming and braising techniques, you can start preserving valuable nutrients as soon as you start preparing your meal.

 Braising is a simple and gentle method of preparation that doesn’t require much cooking experience or kitchen utensils.
 Simply cover the bottom of a flat pot or a pan with a liquid such as stock, broth, or wine.
 Instead of liquids, you can also use good oil, which can complement the taste of the food, or taste neutral.
 However, you should make sure that the oil used is suitable for heating, even if the temperatures reached during braising are not as high as when frying.